Three Questions to Ask When Choosing Your Family Law Attorney

 Three Questions You Should Ask Regardless of Family Law Case

-Family lawyers (or divorce attorneys) in Orlando, and everywhere else in Florida, undoubtedly face unique challenges.
-In addition to providing legal advice, we are often called upon to act as therapists, sounding boards, and financial advisers.
-Because we wear so many hats, our advice to clients varies greatly.
-However, regardless of what you hire your family law attorney for, you should ask the following questions:
+Florida family lawyers undoubtedly face unique challenges.
+In addition to providing legal advice, we are often called upon to act as therapists, sounding boards and financial advisers.
+And we represent clients in a variety of types of family law cases, such as divorce, paternity, adoptions, DCF Dependency, prenuptial agreements, etc. However, regardless of what type of case you hire your family law attorney for, you should ask the following three questions:

-What Is The Family Lawyer's Level Of Experience?
+(1) What Is the Family Lawyer's Level of Experience?

 Family law has both breadth and depth.
-For example, a divorce may require a lawyer to analyze recent case law about time-sharing (child custody), draft a memorandum of law about the proper date of the valuation of a marital asset and make compelling arguments about how much income a college graduate with a particular degree can earn.
+For example, a divorce may require a family lawyer to analyze recent case law about time-sharing of child custody, draft a memorandum of law about the proper date of the valuation of a marital asset and make compelling arguments about how much income a college graduate with a particular degree can earn.
 Each of these issues, by themselves, have generated dozens, if not hundreds, of appellate opinions that delineate the applicable rule of law.

 Would you trust a “jack of all trades” lawyer (e.g., “your lawyer for life”) to appreciate all of the nuances and complexity of family law?
-Would you rely on your family doctor to guide you through a double-bypass heart surgery?
+Would you rely on your family doctor to perform brain surgery on you?
 Of course not.

-For these reasons, if you have a family law issue, you should ask these questions of the lawyers you are considering regarding the experience:
+For these reasons, if you have a family law issue, you should ask these questions of the family lawyers you are considering regarding their experience:

 (a) How much of their practice is devoted to family law?

-(b) How many family law trials have they litigated?
+(b) How many family court trials have they litigated?